 Social ontologyWhat are social groups?
 What are corporations and institutions?
 What is money, language, and the law?
 Social ontology is the branch of philosophy that studies the nature of the social world and how it works.
 ISOS is the international organization of philosophers, social theorists, cognitive scientists, economists, and other scholars in the field.
 We welcome academics and students from across the disciplines to join us.
-Information on social ontology... |
+More... |

 The Journal of Social Ontology was founded by ISOS to feature work in social ontology and collective intentionality.
 The topics